AlexSD92/SalesBase/README.md

 5. Time to start the project, so type '*django-admin startproject [insert your project name here]*' and wait for the folders and files to be created.
 Our project is named *crm*.
 6. In your terminal, type '*python manage.py runserver*'
 7. Your project should be hosted locally.
-8. You should view the following message 'The install worked succesfully!
+8. You should view the following message 'The install worked successfully!
 Congratulations!'.

 ## Remote Deployment